-Compiled from the Daily Advertiser by the Wagga Wagga & District Historical Society
+In the Past is compiled from the Daily Advertiser by the Wagga Wagga & District Historical Society.

 50 YEARS AGO

 Sydney Armed Holdup Squad detectives investigating a string of large-scale bank robberies arrested three men and a woman in pre-dawn raids on three Wagga houses.